 For all these reasons, it is essential that organizations recognize that effective cybersecurity training is a continuous process and security practices should be supported by technologies that can act as a safety net.
 Technology is effectively a last line of defense which enforces policies and processes and ultimately helps to keep the organization, its information and its people safe.

-A truly strong cyber defense policy should discern which of an employee’s tasks or activities are most likely to result in a data breach and incorporate tiered security to address it.
-If the main business collaboration channel for sharing sensitive information is through email, an email security solution should be deployed that incorporate functionality to automate and enforce best practice security and data protection processes.
+But a truly strong cyber-defense policy should discern which of an employee’s tasks or activities are most likely to result in a data breach and incorporate tiered security to address it.
+If the main business collaboration channel for sharing sensitive information is through email, deploying a comprehensive email security solution that automates and enforces best-practice security and data protection processes is crucial.
+In the aforementioned survey, just 42% reported involving their employees in security detection with the use of such measures as a Phishing Incident Button.
+Luckily, Fortra's Advanced Email Security solution has just that with Security Awareness Training and its interoperability with PhishLabs' Suspicious Email Analysis.

-In conjunction with standard malware scanning, advanced security products will provide Data Loss Prevention (DLP) functionality and encryption to enable the secure sharing of information, without hindering communication flow.
+In addition to Fortra's other solutions, Clearswift's Data Loss Prevention (DLP) functionality and encryption enables the secure sharing of information, without hindering communication flow.
 Features such as Adaptive Redaction can be used to protect against threats such as ransomware from embedded malware in attachments, as well as unwanted data acquisition (essential in a world with GDPR and shared responsibility) and sensitive data loss.
 Combined with a secure web gateway, damaging links (URLs) in emails and documents can be neutralized, while the same adaptive DLP functionality can be used to protect information being uploaded to, or downloaded from, cloud collaboration applications.

 Employees may be one of the greatest threats to an organization, but if trained correctly, the workforce can also be its greatest defense: a cohort of threat-aware defenders against both cyber-attacks, and data breaches from within.